 NeisVac-C is for intramuscular use only, preferably in the vastus lateralis in infants and the deltoid region in older children, adolescent and adults.
 The vaccine must not be administered subcutaneously or intravenously.

 Infants and children aged 8 weeks to 11 months:**

 - Two doses 8 weeks apart

-- Booster at 12 months of age, at least 8 weeks after 2nd dose
+- Booster at 12 months of age or a minimum of 6 months after second dose, at least 8 weeks after 2nd dose

 Children aged 12 months to under 7 years:**